Future-proof your water management strategy!

 Different fields experience different challenges.
 Some are constrained by gas-handling capacity, others by water- or liquid-handling capacity.
 Long horizontal wells can suffer from an inactive toe section due incomplete cleanup.
 For some wells in homogeneous reservoirs, oil production cannot be increased because of the heel-to-toe effect and associated gas coning.
 Wells in heterogenous reservoirs may experience excessive water production from high-permeability streaks, which can negatively affect lift performance.

 This variety of challenges illustrates the need for a robust inflow control technology that can easily be configured to meet individual clients’ field-specific requirements.
 If you think an investment in this technology could potentially provide benefit to your existing our future field, we are happy to discuss opportunities with you, also for retrofit solutions.

-Reduce carbon footprint caused by GHG emissions associated with reinjection of unwanted fluids
+Reduces carbon footprint caused by greenhouse gas emissions associated with reinjection of undesired fluids